odtu/EE463/Project-1/README.md

 **2)** Simulate a single-phase diode rectifier for the following loads;

-- A resistive load of R = 50 Ω
+- A resistive load of R = 25 Ω

-- An RL load of R = 50 Ω , L = 330 µH
+- An RL load of R = 25 Ω , L = 10 mH

-- An RL load of R = 50 Ω , L = 1 mH
+- An RL load of R = 25 Ω , L = 1 H

 **2.1.** Plot the output voltage waveforms at steady state and obtain the average value of the output voltage and THD of the line current.